NotCompsky/bpcs/doc/bpcs.1.md

 # ARGUMENTS

 *threshold*
 :   A non-negative integer representing the complexity threshold for each grid.
-For a grid that is 9x9, the maximum threshold is 2*8*9==144, and a sensible threshold value is usually in the 50s.
+For a grid that is 9x9, the maximum threshold is `2 x 8 x 9 == 144`, and a sensible threshold value is usually around half the maximum grid complexity (for a 9x9 grid, that would be 72).

 *vessel_image_path(s)*
 :   File path(s) of images that transport the message data.